 Natagri, a company that specializes in the agribusiness field.
 It provides services that cover all the activities of the agriculture value chain and promote sustainable development, financial management, human resource management, stock management, information systems, technical assistance, post-harvest management (packing and storing), product certification, commercialization, marketing, quality control, and traceability.

 Olive Trade specialized in carefully crafted innovative olive-derived products, cured in the pure Mediterranean tradition with a contemporary twist.

-The expert selection panel of the pitching event consisted of Ramy Boujawdeh, Deputy General Manager at Berytech, Jawad Bou Ghanem, Programme Policy Officer at WFP (World Food Programme), Constantin Salameh, Senior Coach and Investment Advisor, Rouba Bou Chalhoub, Agri-food Engineer and Freelance Consultant, Laila Al Amine, Sector Lead – MERG (Markets, Economic Recovery and Growth) at Mercy Corps, Bashar Berro, Agriculture Technical Advisor at USAID and Marie Louise Hayek, Project Manager at FAO (The Food and Agriculture Organization of the United Nations).
+The expert selection panel of the pitching event consisted of Ramy Boujawdeh, Deputy General Manager at Berytech, Jawad Bou Ghanem, Programme Policy Officer at WFP (World Food Programme), Constantin Salameh, Senior Coach and Investment Advisor, Rouba Bou Chalhoub, Agri-food Engineer and Freelance Consultant, Laila Al Amine, Sector Lead – MERG (Markets, Economic Recovery and Growth) at Mercy Corps, Bashar Berro, Agriculture Technical Advisor at the USAID-funded Agriculture and Rural Empowerment (ARE) Activity.

 “Experts of diverse backgrounds (business, agriculture, food production) thoroughly reviewed the applications.
 All applicants had the opportunity to present their proposals to panel members, followed by Q&A. The overall selection process included grading, pitching, and discussing each application separately.
 The diversity of the selection panel’s expertise was very crucial.
 The selection process went smoothly, and the panel members were keen on selecting the businesses that can have a wide impact on different food system actors,” explained Jawad Bou Ghanem, Programme Policy Officer at the United Nations World Food Programme.